groff_tmac(5) File Formats Manual groff_tmac(5)

 ..

-o Write a comment macro that works both for copy and draft modes;
+o Write a comment macro that works in both draft and non-draft modes;

-since the escape character is off in draft mode, trouble might
+since the escape character is disabled in draft mode, trouble might

 .de c